tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 3. In your Chrome Browser menu, click Windows > Extensions or type chrome://extensions/ in the address bar
 4. Check the 'Developer Mode' checkbox
-5. Click the 'Load unpacked extension' button and navigate to the folder you downloaded in step 1
+5. Click the 'Load unpacked extension' button and navigate to the folder you downloaded in step 1.
+Make sure you select the folder with the name 'adnauseam.chromium'(without a version number).
 6. If you have previously exported your ads, you can retrieve them now

 <br>